stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Encumbered.**  Total amount encumbered for the expense class.
 *   **Awaiting payment.**  Total amount awaiting payment for the expense class.
 *   **Expended.** Total amount expended for the expense class.
 *   **Percent of total expended.** Total amount expended for the expense class as a percentage of total expended from across all expense classes for funds in the group.
-In Quesnelia the calculation is wrong when the budget is over expended (see [MODFIN-372](https://folio-org.atlassian.net/browse/MODFIN-372) for details).

 ### Viewing fund details